sluedecke/atom-diary/README.md

 ## TODO items

+* enable users to choose and set language for diary files
+* expand on ~/ in baseDir configuration

+## DONE items

 * hardcoded '/home/saschal/.diary/atom' in configuration +
   This should be something like $HOME/... or ~/
 * Path logic uses platform specific path separator
-* enable users to choose and set language for diary files